codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 - An unpacking function (deserializing/unmarshalling)

-Supported by 2 functions to handle the encoding and decoding of the Remaning Length in the Fixed Header part.
+Supported by 2 functions to handle the encoding and decoding of the Remaining Length in the Fixed Header part.

 **src/mqtt.h**